morey ™ Practice Flagsticks

 Insets shows the ball grip and pin option for temporary turf placement.

 At left shows the Tradition in exotic hardwood.
-This stick has an 8″ brass base fitting.
+Similar to the Perennial in shape but a bit stronger, for clubs with a more aggressive player base.
 Exotic hardwoods are left natural or protected with a low gloss penetrating sealer.

 At right is our Stout practice stick.
 It can be built with a brass cap as shown, or with a brass stud on the cap for flag or grip mounting.
-The Stout has an 1 1/8″ hardwood body with solid brass end caps.
+It has an 1 1/8″ hardwood body with solid brass end caps.
 Stock stain color is Early American, a medium brown.
-Stock paint colors are white and yellow.
 Custom stain and stripe colors are available.

 Our basket weave “Balloon” practice stick top grip.